insights

 Legal Implications

 At the time of writing, there have been no invocations of the USMCA security exception.
 The text of the USMCA security exception is somewhat similar to that under WTO law, albeit with two notable differences.
 First, the USMCA version does not require that the party invoking the exception demonstrates the existence of an emergency in international relations.
 Second, the language of the USMCA exception seems to provide virtually unlimited discretion to the party invoking it as to what it regards as a "security" issue.
+As a result, the United States has significantly higher probability of successfully invoking the security exception before a potential USMCA panel, compared to if it were to do so before the WTO tribunals.

 The same rationale may apply to the countermeasures that some of the United States' trading partners have adopted (or are considering to adopt) in response to the Trump administration tariffs.